 If you’ve found this website, it’s likely that you are looking for a non-religious ceremony.
-This may be because you identify as a humanist, or simply that you feel that you want your ceremony to be about you and your life, without referring to any religious belief.
+This may be because you or your loved one identify as humanist, or simply that you feel that you want the ceremony to be completely personalised, without referring to any religious belief.

 At Humanists UK, the word humanist is explained as having come to mean someone who: